exonum/exonum-btc-anchoring/guides/maintenance.md

 The `anchoring_keys` change procedure is more complicated, you can find the description of this process in the next section.

-## Changing the list of anchoring nodes
+## Changing The List of Anchoring Nodes

 * **Excluding node from the anchoring nodes.**